 Happy Thanksgiving week everyone!
 I set up my table last Friday during my girls’ nap and wanted to share it with you all!
-First you must know that these Turkey plates were found at the Pottery Barn for $1.99 each!
-They aren’t online so run, don’t walk to the nearest store and see if they still have them on sale for 60% off.
+First you must know that these Turkey plates were found at the Pottery Barn on sale!
 If you can’t find them you could always use another festive salad plate like Spode’s turkey pattern!

 I started decorating the tablescape by using my white and creme striped Wheaton runner from Pottery Barn and matching napkins.
 I love having neutral runners and napkins because you can always mix up the centerpiece for seasons.
 These dinner plates are my casual ones I got from Pottery Barn when we got married.
 They aren’t sold anymore but if I had my choice of current options I would pick these.
 Underneath the plates I put sea grass chargers I bought at Pottery Barn a couple of years ago.
 If you like them check out these similar ones from Williams-Sonoma.

 To set the napkins I lay them flat (they are a square shape) and pick them up from the center.
 Smooth down the sides and secure with a napkin ring.
 I’ve had these pewter napkin rings forever and love them if you are wanting to find some good ones!
 For the place settings I picked off eucalyptus leaves and wrote everyone’s names with a gold paint pen.
 You could also write phrases or bible verses on them!

 For the centerpiece I took pumpkins off of our porch and spent a whopping $30 at Trader Joes for all of the eucaluptus and roses.
 The leaves in the arrangements were ripped off a tree in our yard.
 To start I laid eucalyptus down on the runner, put the big pumpkins in the center and then framed them with the smaller pumpkins.

 I made the centerpieces myself and it was a pretty easy four-step process.